natcap/invest.users-guide/source/seasonal_water_yield.rst

 Threshold flow accumulation
 ---------------------------

 There is no one "correct" value for the threshold flow accumulation (TFA).
 The correct value for your application is the value that causes the model to create a stream layer that looks as close as possible to the real-world stream network in the watershed.
 Compare the model output file *stream.tif* with a known correct stream layer, and adjust the TFA accordingly - larger values of TFA will create a stream network with fewer tributaries, smaller values will create a stream network with more tributaries.
+A good value to start with is 1000.
 Note that generally streams delineated from a DEM do not exactly match, so try to come as close as possible.
 If the modelled streams are very different, then consider trying a different DEM.
+This is an integer value, with no commas or periods - for example "1000".

 Rule of thumb: contribution area of 1km\ :sup:`2` (threshold needs to be calculated based on pixel area)